Have a question? Let us help!

 Do I have to attend courses or other activities on campus?

 No. Courses at CalSouthern are online, and you will not be required to come to campus at any time.
-Learners are, however, invited to attend on-campus lectures and events (which may also be streamed live or made available on-demand for non-local students) or to visit with their Academic Advisors (appointments are requested).
+Learners are, however, invited to attend on-campus lectures and events (which may also be streamed live or made available on-demand for non-local students) or to visit with their Learner Support Specialist (appointments are requested).

 Do I have to log in to courses at specific times or complete group projects with other students?